ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 Muslim, Libyan, Software Engineer.

-a simple man who values simplicity and strives to understand things deeply to achieve the desired simplicity without sacrificing correctness or practicality
+a simple man who values simplicity and strives to understand things deeply to achieve the desired simplicity without sacrificing correctness

 The goal is to inshAllah be a key to goodness and leave behind a legacy of goodness.

-## interests
+# tech
 Backend Engineer interested in Distributed Systems and DevOps.
-I like football, MMA and FOSS

-## tech

-Here are some technologies that I use regularly:
+FOSS and Linux enthusiast

+Some technologies I am using and or learning:

 - Go {{<icon "go">}}
 - Python {{<icon "python">}}